RakanDouli/gram-arcade/README.md

 The inspiration for both games came from following the awesome teacher/developer Ania Kubów's YouTube channel titled [Code with Ania Kubów](https://www.youtube.com/channel/UC5DNytAJ6_FISueUfzZCVsw).

-- For the Super Mat game, we used Ania's video titled [Doodle Jump in JavaScript](https://youtu.be/YSEsSs3hB6A) as a reference.
+- For the SuperMat game, we used Ania's video titled [Doodle Jump in JavaScript](https://youtu.be/YSEsSs3hB6A) as a reference.
-- For the Wonder Karla game, we used Ania's video titled [Code Mario in JavaScript with Kaboom.js!](https://youtu.be/2nucjefSr6I) as a reference.
+- For the WonderKarla game, we used Ania's video titled [Code Mario in JavaScript with Kaboom.js!](https://youtu.be/2nucjefSr6I) as a reference.

 We highly recommend that you follow her YouTube channel if you are interested in coding and web development.